Korean Heritage Symposium VI

 Four Successive Thursday Evenings from March 19 to April 9

-At 7:30 pm
+at 7:30 pm

 VIRTUAL

-March 26: Korean Knot (Madeup 매듭) (Sijae Kim)
+March 26: SIJAE KIM - Korean Knot (Madeup 매듭)

-April 2: Moon Jar (달항아리) (Dohun Kim)
+April 2: DOHUM HIM - Moon Jar (달항아리)

-April 9: Hats, Demons, and Identity: Korea’s Black Horsehair Hat Across
+April 9: JINYOUNG JIN - Hats, Demons, and Identity: Korea’s Black Horsehair Hat Across Time and Imagination (Gat 갓)

 Dr. Ray Seol is a faculty member in the Professional Music Department at Berklee College of Music in Boston, and a visiting fellow at Henley Business School in the United Kingdom.
 He is also a renowned jazz bassist and producer with decades of experience in the New York jazz scene.
 He has pioneered a unique approach to improvising and visualizing jazz as an art form through interactive technology.